National Mosque of Kuala Lumpur

 Expat Experiences

-"When I arrived in KL, I was afraid of making mistakes.
-In the end, Malaysians are extremely helpful teachers.
-During my first Ramadan, my neighbors brought me cakes every evening!"
+"When I arrived in KL, I was afraid of putting a foot wrong.
+In the end, Malaysians are extremely patient teachers.
+During my first Ramadan, my neighbours brought me cakes every evening!"

 — Marc, expat for 3 years

 "The religious diversity here is a daily lesson in life.
-My children study with Buddhists, Hindus, and Muslims.
-It's the best possible education in tolerance."
+My children study alongside Buddhists, Hindus and Muslims.
+It is the best possible education in tolerance."

 Ready to live the Malaysian adventure?

-Join our community to exchange ideas on culture, traditions and serenely prepare for your new life.
+Join our community to share thoughts on culture and traditions and to prepare your new life with confidence.